eramne/bon-ui-qt/src/imports/bon/action/README.md

 Inherits: [QtQuick.Controls.Action](https://doc.qt.io/qt-6/qml-qtquick-controls2-action.html)

 An executable action shown as an item in a [Menu](#menu).
 Displays an icon and/or a key sequence if specified.
 If checkable, instead of the icon, displays a checkmark if checked and an empty space if unchecked.
+Also see [Menu](#menu).

 ### Properties